-At Purrweb we have decided to create a detailed guide and tell you everything you should know to execute a robust Android TV app on React Native if you are a startuper and don’t speak developer language.
+At Purrweb, we have decided to create a detailed guide and tell you everything you need to know to execute a robust Android TV app on React Native.
+Especially, if you are a startup owner and don’t speak the developers’ language.
 Dive into the world of Android TV app development to learn about its differences from mobile apps, design requirements, functionality, costs, and timeframes.
 Enjoy!

 What is Android TV exactly?

-Nowadays, technology has undoubtedly evolved to the point where you can not only watch news channels but also download apps to your TV, stream music, play games, and watch Netflix all in one.
-Smart TV technology connected TVs with the internet and opened Pandora’s box, and a new big niche was carved out on the app development market for startupers.
+Nowadays, technology has evolved to the point where you can not only watch news channels but also download apps to your TV, stream music, play games, and watch Netflix all in one.
+Smart TV technology connected TVs with the internet and opened Pandora’s box: a new big niche for startups emerged in the app development market.

-In 2014 Google launched Android TV, an operational system for TV sets, digital media players, set-top boxes, and soundbars.
+In 2014 Google launched Android TV, an operating system for TV sets, digital media players, set-top boxes, and soundbars.
 It is integrated into Smart TV hardware, like ones produced by SONY, Philips, or LG.
 The release has boosted the Android TV app development — to the point that there are now more than 7,000 apps available.

 Millions of potential users